Extraction of ground-state nuclear deformations from ultra-relativistic heavy-ion collisions: Nuclear structure physics context: Introduction

 \section{Introduction}

-The shapes of nuclei colliding in ultra-relativistic heavy-ion collisions (UHIC) influence the geometry of the quark-gluon plasma (QGP) created, which, in turn, affects the momentum distribution of the particles produced \cite{Shuryak2017,Busza2018}.
+The shapes of nuclei colliding in ultra-relativistic heavy-ion collisions (UHIC) influence the geometry of the quark-gluon plasma (QGP) created, which, in turn, affects the momentum distribution of the particles produced \cite{Alver2008,Shuryak2017,Busza2018}.
 The premise of the UHIC studies is rooted in the fact that the resulting anisotropic (hydrodynamic) expansion of the QGP \cite{Heinz2024} converts the initial spatial asymmetries into momentum anisotropies of the measured particles.
-A typical method of analyzing this flow consists in characterizing the azimuthal anisotropy by the Fourier coefficients $\nu_n$ of the flow; the elliptic flow, $\nu_2$, is sensitive to the ellipticity of the QGP, while the triangular one, $\nu_3$, is sensitive to the triangularity, and so on.
+A typical method of analyzing this flow consists in characterizing the azimuthal anisotropy by the Fourier coefficients $\nu_n$ of the flow \cite{Adamczyk2015}; the elliptic flow, $\nu_2$, is sensitive to the ellipticity of the QGP, while the triangular one, $\nu_3$, is sensitive to the triangularity, and so on.

-By relating the flow anisotropies to the geometry of the QGP initial state, a shape-imaging method based on UHIC experiments at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) has been suggested as a tool to study the geometrical shapes of the colliding nuclei \cite{Abdulhamid2024,STAR2025,Jia2024,Giacalone2020,Giacalone2020a,Giacalone2021,Giacalone2021a,Jia2022,(Jia22),Bally2022,Bally2023,Ryssens2023,Zhang2022,Giacalone2025,Giacalone2025b,Li2025,Fortier2025}.
-In the present study, we look deeper into the assumptions behind the proposed shape-imaging technique.
+By relating the flow anisotropies to the geometry of the QGP initial state, a shape-imaging method based on UHIC experiments at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) has been suggested as a tool to study the geometrical shapes of the colliding nuclei~\cite{Giacalone2020,Giacalone2020a,Giacalone2021,Giacalone2021a,Jia2022,(Jia22),Zhang2022,Bally2022,Bally2023,Ryssens2023,Abdulhamid2024,Jia2024,STAR2025,Giacalone2025,Giacalone2025b,Li2025,Fortier2025,Liu2025}.
+In the present study, we examine the assumptions underlying the proposed shape-imaging technique in greater detail.
 In particular, we critically assess the claim in Ref.~\cite{Jia2024} that this approach ``not only refines our understanding of the initial stages of the collisions but also turns high-energy nuclear experiments into a precision tool for imaging nuclear structures.''

 The paper is organized as follows.
-Section~\ref{snapshots} discusses essential concepts of symmetry breaking and restoration in the context of the two-body densities, Sec.~\ref{fluctuations} covers the notion of ``shape fluctuations.''
+Section~\ref{snapshots} discusses essential concepts of symmetry breaking and restoration in the context of the two-body densities and Sec.~\ref{fluctuations} covers the notion of ``shape fluctuations.''
 In Sec.~\ref{deformations} we recall the vast body of available knowledge on nuclear shapes from low-energy measurements.
 The questions related to the uncertainty quantification (UQ) of the shape-imaging method are raised in Sec.~\ref{UQ}.
 The conclusions of the paper are given in Sec.~\ref{Conclusions}.